Homemade Glycerin, Propolis, and Clay Soap for Dermatitis

 Propolis is a 100% natural ingredient that’s known for its powerful healing properties, which are great for fighting any bacteria and fungi on the surface of the skin.

-- It provides a large quantity of minerals and trace elements that penetrate the blood supply through the skin’s pores.
+- Clay provides a large number of minerals and trace elements that penetrate the blood supply through the skin’s pores.

 - Plus, it helps reduce inflammation.